After neo-Nazi posting, police in Montana town step up patrols

 He added that some of the material had been shared with the FBI.

-Sandra Barker, the spokeswoman for the agency’s Salt Lake City office, whose jurisdiction includes Montana, said in an emailed statement on Tuesday: “The FBI is aware of the issue and is reviewing to determine if there is a violation of federal law.”
+Sandra Barker, the spokeswoman for the agency’s Salt Lake City office, whose jurisdiction includes Montana, said in an emailed statement Tuesday: “The FBI is aware of the issue and is reviewing to determine if there is a violation of federal law.”

 The Daily Stormer article was written by Andrew Anglin, who has been described by the Southern Poverty Law Center as a neo-Nazi.
-The post was filled with anti-Semitic slurs, and yellow stars reminiscent of the ones Jews were forced to wear by the Nazis were superimposed on photographs of the six: a lawyer, a real estate agent, a boy identified as their child, two rabbis, and an activist.
+The post was filled with anti-Semitic slurs, and yellow stars reminiscent of the ones Jews were forced to wear by the Nazis were superimposed on photographs of the six: a lawyer, a real estate agent, a boy identified as their child, two rabbis and an activist.

 “So Then — Let’s Hit Em Up.
 Are y’all ready for an old fashioned Troll Storm?” he wrote.
 While he also said he was not advocating “violence or threats of violence or anything even close to that,” it was not clear what form of “action” he meant.
 His past writings have urged readers to scream at Muslims and instill fear in them.

 In a follow-up on Monday, he wrote that the “lying Jew media” had mischaracterized his original post as advocating violence.

 This is the latest stir in Whitefish involving Richard Spencer, a part-time resident who is the president of the National Policy Institute and leader of the alt-right movement, a racist, far-right fringe group that has promoted a white nationalist ideology and anti-immigrant, anti-Semitic and anti-feminist views.